Rutgers - New Brunswick

 Hobbes on Powers, Accidents, and Motions

-In Sebastian Bender & Dominik Perler (eds.), Powers and Abilities in Early Modern Philosophy, Routledge. forthcoming.
+In Sebastian Bender & Dominik Perler (eds.), Powers and Abilities in Early Modern Philosophy, Routledge.
+2024.

 Thomas Hobbes often includes powers and abilities in his descriptions of the world.
 Meanwhile, Hobbes’s philosophical picture of the world appears quite reductive, and he seems sometimes to say that nothing exists but bodies in motion.
 In more extreme versions of such a picture, there would be no room for powers.
 Hobbes is not an eliminativist about powers, but his view does tend toward ontological minimalism.
 It would be good to have an account of what Hobbes thinks powers are, and how they fit…Read more

-Draft for Wolfe and Symons (ed.), History and Philosophy of Materialism.
 This chapter looks at the discussion of materialism in John Locke’s Essay concerning Human Understanding, and then at parts of the Anglophone reaction to those discussions.
 It considers the early criticisms of Locke by Edward Stillingfleet and the anonymous author of three sets of Remarks on Locke’s Essay.
-It then looks at some other ways in which readers reacted to Locke’s discussions: the views of Anthony Collins and John…Read more
+It then looks at some other ways in which readers reacted to Locke’s discussions: the views of Anthony Collins and John Toland, which one might be tempted to think of as Lockean materialism; W…Read more

 Materialism from Hobbes to Locke